-Teaching Staff's Responsibilities

-- to behave in a professional manner at all times and to lead by example; - to care for all pupils in the school; - to ensure that lessons are well prepared, making use of available resources; - homework is appropriately set and constructively marked; - to show interest in and enthusiasm for their pupils' learning; - to listen to the pupils, value their contributions and consider their views;

-- policies which they are required to reflect in their work and to be kept informed when appropriate; - to a suitable career structure and equal opportunities for professional development - to support and advice from senior colleagues and external bodies; - adequate and appropriate accommodation and resources. - to be sympathetic, approachable alert and responsive to pupils who are experiencing difficulty using the agreed procedures and structures; - to identify and seek to meet pupils' SEN through the SEN code of practice; - to expect high standards and acknowledge effort and achievement in all areas of school life; - to provide an appropriate learning environment in which pupils can effectively learn; - to pursue opportunities for personal and professional development.

-Parents' Rights

-- to a safe, well managed and stimulating environment for their child's education; - to communicate with the school to discuss any issue in relation to their child's progress and general well-being and to have enquiries and concerns dealt with sensitively and efficiently; - to be informed promptly if their child is ill or has had an accident; - to be informed of any concerns regarding their child; - to be informed of their child's academic progress; - to be informed about code of conduct and procedures and content of the behaviour management policy; - to a broad, balanced and appropriate curriculum for their child; - to consultation about key decisions in their child's education; - to a suitably resourced school, with adequate and well maintained accommodation.

-Parents' Responsibilities

-- to show support for the school by accepting the disciplinary measures deemed necessary and appropriate; - to demonstrate to their child that they support the school's policy on behaviour management and will co-operate with the school in its implementation.
-By accepting a place for their child at the school, parents undertake to carry out this duty; - to provide any significant information about changes in their child's home circumstances; - to ensure that their child is punctual to registration; - to ensure that their child attends school regularly; - to monitor homework ensuring that sufficient time is spent and quality work is produced; - to ensure that their child has all the required equipment for each day; - to be aware of the code of conduct and procedures: - to show interest in their child's classwork and homework with weekly signing of the pupil planner; - to provide suitable facilities for studying at home: - to maintain and develop positive relations with the school; - to attend planned meetings with teachers; - to support school functions;
+policies which they are required to reflect in their work and to be kept informed when appropriate; to a suitable career structure and equal opportunities for professional development to support and advice from senior colleagues and external bodies; adequate and appropriate accommodation and resources. to be sympathetic, approachable alert and responsive to pupils who are experiencing difficulty using the agreed procedures and structures; to identify and seek to meet pupils' SEN through the SEN code of practice; to expect high standards and acknowledge effort and achievement in all areas of school life; to provide an appropriate learning environment in which pupils can effectively learn; to pursue opportunities for personal and professional development.
+Parents' Rights Parents' Responsibilities to a safe, well managed and stimulating environment for their child's education; to communicate with the school to discuss any issue in relation to their child's progress and general well-being and to have enquiries and concerns dealt with sensitively and efficiently; to be informed promptly if their child is ill or has had an accident; to be informed of any concerns regarding their child; to be informed of their child's academic progress; to be informed about code of conduct and procedures and content of the behaviour management policy; to a broad, balanced and appropriate curriculum for their child; to consultation about key decisions in their child's education; to a suitably resourced school, with adequate and well maintained accommodation. to show support for the school by accepting the disciplinary measures deemed necessary and appropriate; to demonstrate to their child that they support the school's policy on behaviour management and will co-operate with the school in its implementation.
+By accepting a place for their child at the school, parents undertake to carry out this duty; to provide any significant information about changes in their child's home circumstances; to ensure that their child attends school regularly; to monitor homework ensuring that sufficient time is spent and quality work is produced; to be aware of the code of conduct and procedures; to show interest in their child's classwork and homework with weekly signing of the pupil planner; to maintain and develop positive relations with the school; to attend planned meetings with teachers;

-- to provide the school with accurate contact details; - to tell the school promptly about any concerns they may have regarding their child; - to provide any significant information about their child's medical needs; - to ensure that their child comes to school physically, emotionally and mentally equipped to deal with the rigours of the school day.
+to provide the school with accurate contact details; to tell the school promptly about any concerns they may have regarding their child; to provide any significant information about their child's medical needs; to ensure that their child comes to school physically, emotionally and mentally equipped to deal with the rigours of the school day. -- --